 The student and instructor determine what course title is most appropriate.
 The title, limited to 28 spaces, is listed on the Independent Studies Form.
 This title will appear on the transcript as the official title of the course.
 If students do not submit a title, the course title will be determined by the number of the course as listed above.

-- For four-credit courses, the Independent Studies Form needs to be submitted to the Academic Services counter (or to the Hajim School’s Dean’s Office) no later than the end of the third week of classes.
+- For four-credit courses, the Independent Studies Form needs to be submitted no later than the end of the third week of classes.
 For three-credit courses, the deadline is the end of the fifth week, and for two-credit courses the end of the seventh week.

-- If any questions are raised in the Dean’s review of the proposed course, the student will be contacted promptly.
-Otherwise, in an arrangement between the Registrar’s Office and the Center for Academic Support, the student will be registered for the course.
+- If any questions are raised in the dean’s review of the proposed course, the student will be contacted promptly.
+Otherwise, in an arrangement between the Registrar’s Office and the Center for Advising Services, the student will be registered for the course.
 (Independent Studies courses are never listed on the registration form or on a drop/add form.)